+ISA

-USA Jim Rennie CEO at Child Ir Being involved in the running f an international charity, I have ecome somewhat reliant on my rinter which is an integral tool in
+Jim Rennie CEO at Child Impact International

+Being involved in the running of an international charity, I have become somewhat reliant on my printer which is an integral tool in my day-to-day office work.
+My two favorite functions are wireless printing and double-sided printing.

-In my view, the fax function is now virtually obsolete with "All-in-One" printers and, if I could, I'd convert that capability into greater, consistent performance in the other functions, such as scanning and reliability which are essential for me.
+Diana Furr Founder & CEO, Champions of Destiny, LLC In my view, the fax function is now virtually obsolete with "All-in-One" printers and, if I could, I'd convert that capability into greater, consistent performance in the other functions, such as scanning and reliability which are essential for me.